 This rule is based on a study by professors at Trinity University.
 The 4% SWR assumes a 7% return on investments (after taxes and inflation), no additional retirement income (i.e., Social Security), and 30 years in retirement

 Note that the 4% is calculated against the total of your retirement savings in the FIRST YEAR ONLY.
 You will calculate your budget for years 2 onward by adjusting for inflation from the previous year's amount.
 You do not keep using 4% of your retirement savings each year after year 1.

 I personally follow a variation of the 4% rule.
-Why I don’t follow it explicitly and what I think the strengths and weaknesses of the 4% rule, especially regarding Early Retirement is another article I will address in the future.
+Why I don’t follow it explicitly and the pros and cons of the 4% rule, regarding Early Retirement is another article I will address in the future.

 What kind of lifestyle can I enjoy in retirement?
 It depends.